-Height (of Structures): The height of any structure is the average height measured from the ground to the roof ridgeline.
+Height (of Structures): The vertical distance measured from the average finished grade at the outer building wall to the ridgeline.

 Historic Structure: Any structure that is:

 - (A) Listed individually in the National Register of Historic Places (a listing maintained by the Department of the Interior) or preliminarily determined by the Secretary of the Interior as meeting the requirements for individual listing on the National Register; - (B) Certified or preliminarily determined by the Secretary of the Interior as contributing to the historical significance of a registered historic district or a district preliminarily determined by the Secretary to qualify as a registered historic district; - (C) Individually listed on a state inventory of historic places in states with historic preservation programs which have been approved by the Secretary of the Interior; or - (D) Individually listed on a local inventory of historic places in communities with historic preservation programs that have been certified either: - (a) By an approved state program as determined by the Secretary of the Interior, or - (b) Directly by the Secretary of the Interior in states without approved programs.